Mariajru/Display_Calibration/README.md

 ## The Pitch

-Graphical user interface to determine unique hues or "pure" hues.
+Graphical User Interface (GUI) and calibration method to match two displays in terms of color appearance.
+The GUI is used to determine unique hues or "pure" hues.
 Such as a red neither bluish nor yellowish.
+These hues are used to perform the calibration method.

 This GUI is implemented using the library [jsPsych](https://www.jspsych.org/7.3/) to make it avaiable for every computer display device. jsPysch can be run online and it is supported by [Pavlovia](https://pavlovia.org/#main) (site created to easily run experiments online).